Pele (deity): Expulsion version

 In one version of the story, Pele is the daughter of Kanehoalani and Haumea in the mystical land of Kuaihelani, a floating free land like Fata Morgana.
 Kuaihelani was in the region of Kahiki (Kukulu o Kahiki).
 She stays close to her mother's fireplace with the fire-keeper Lono-makua.
-Her older sister Nā-maka-o-Kahaʻi, a sea goddess, fears that Pele's ambition would smother the homeland and drives Pele away.
-Kamohoali'i takes Pele south in a canoe called Honua-i-a-kea, along with her younger sister Hiʻiaka and with her brothers Kamohoaliʻi, Kane-milo-hai, Kane-apua, arriving at the islets above Hawaii.
-There Kane-milo-hai is left on Mokupapapa, just a reef, to build it up in fitness for human residence.
-On Nihoa, 800 feet above the ocean, Pele leaves Kane-apua after her visit to Lehua and after crowning a wreath of kau-no'a.
+Her older sister Nā-maka-o-Kahaʻi, a sea goddess, fears that Pele's ambition will smother the homeland and drives Pele away.
+Kāmohoaliʻi takes Pele south in a canoe called Honua-i-a-kea, along with her younger sister Hiʻiaka and her brothers Kāmohoaliʻi, Kāne-milo-hai, Kāne-apua, arriving at the islets above Hawaiʻi.
+There Kāne-milo-hai is left on Mokupapapa, a reef, to build it up for human residence.
+On Nihoa, 800 feet above the ocean, Pele leaves Kāne-apua after her visit to Lehua and after crowning a wreath of kau-noʻa.
 Pele feels sorry for her younger brother and picks him up again.
-Pele used the divining rod, Pa‘oa, to pick a new home.
-A group of chants tells of a pursuit by Namakaokahaʻi, who tears Pele apart.
+She uses the divining rod Paʻoa to pick a new home.
+A group of chants tells of a pursuit by Nāmakaokahaʻi, who tears Pele apart.
 Her bones, KaiwioPele, form a hill on Kahikinui, while her spirit escaped to the island of Hawaiʻi.

 Flood version

-In another version, Pele comes from a land said to be "close to the clouds," with parents Kane-hoa-lani and Ka-hina-liʻi, and brothers Ka-moho-aliʻi and Kahuila-o-ka-lani.
-From her husband Wahieloa (also called Wahialoa) she has a daughter, Laka, and a son Menehune.
-Pele-kumu-honua entices her husband and Pele travels in search of him.
+In another version, Pele comes from a land said to be "close to the clouds", with parents Kāne-hoa-lani and Ka-hina-liʻi and brothers Ka-moho-aliʻi and Kahuila-o-ka-lani.
+From her husband Wahieloa (also called Wahialoa) she has a daughter, Laka, and a son, Menehune.
+Pele-kumu-honua entices her husband and Pele searches for him.
 The sea pours from her head over the land of Kanaloa (perhaps the island now known as Kahoʻolawe) and her brothers say:

 O the sea, the great sea!